Ezriilc/KSP-Graphotron/GameData/Kerbaltek/Graphotron/README.md

 Graphotron
 ======================
 A part and plugin for KSP used to plot sensor output and flight information.
-Graphotron is proudly maintained by Kerbaltek.
+Graphotron was created by Olex, DYJ, and khyperia, and is proudly maintained by Ezriilc, with help from the KSP community.

 Please talk to us on our site:  https://www.Kerbaltek.com/graphotron Or, on the KSP forum at the link on our site.